oasisprotocol/docs-api/README.md

   name deployed at npmjs.org, but with stripped `@oasisprotocol/` prefix.
 For example `@oasisprotocol/sapphire-contracts` is hosted inside `sol/sapphire-contracts`.
+- `py`: contains API reference for Python packages named after the import name of the package e.g. `sapphirepy`.
 - `rust`: contains API reference for Rust packages named after the import name of the package e.g. `oasis_runtime_sdk`.